-Other provisions of DKK 3,846m related to ongoing disputes and lawsuits, profit sharing in France and employee obligations other than retirement benefits.
-The provision has been impacted by reversal of provisions made in purchase price allocations in previous years, as described in section 3.1, and reversal of provisions in relation to real estate and other contractual obligations that did not materialise, in total DKK 1,136m.
+Other provisions of DKK 3,795m related to ongoing disputes and lawsuits, profit sharing in France and employee obligations other than retirement benefits.
+The provision has been impacted by reversal of provisions made in purchase price allocations in previous years, as described in section 3.1. and reversal of provisions in relation to other contractual obligations that did not materialise, in total DKK 1.105m.